Recently, I saw an amazing ad while I was doing research about marketing campaigns.

 You need actual people to actually grow a business.
 And those people need high-quality onboarding experiences to help you grow.

 Everyone is already talking about app onboarding or software onboarding processes.
-However, many people who use complete commerce SaaS platforms forget that they also need to create an onboarding cycle.
+However, many people who use eCommerce SaaS platforms forget that they also need to create an onboarding cycle.

-As long as you know how to do it easily.
+As long as you know how to do it the right way.

 What Is Onboarding in Shopify?